Beyond optical chirality density: tensor-based description of electromagnetic chirality: Operators of bilinear forms

-The matrices~\eqref{Matrices A and B} act as algebraic operators that extract particular symmetric bilinear combinations of the tensor $T_{ij}$.
-For convenience we introduce the operator $\mathbb{B}$ that performs this projection.
-In this notation the spatial density components of the Lipkin tensor can be written as
+The matrices in Eq.~\eqref{Matrices A and B} act as algebraic operators that contract this tensor with particular symmetric combinations of Cartesian indices.
+They are not projectors in the strict algebraic sense; rather, they provide a Lipkin-adapted basis of linear contractions.
+In this notation the spatial density components of the Lipkin tensor can be written compactly as

-Since the operator $\mathbb{B}$ consists of six independent matrices \eqref{Matrices A and B}, the tensor $T_{ij}$ is effectively decomposed into six independent algebraic channels corresponding to different symmetric combinations of the field components.

-At this point it is natural to ask why only the symmetric part of the tensor $T_{ij}$ contributes to the Lipkin tensor.
-Any second-rank tensor can be decomposed into symmetric and antisymmetric parts